 On September 24, at a meeting of the Open Government Partnership at the United Nations, President Obama announced that the U.S. Government would develop a national action plan to promote responsible business conduct.
 The United States had been under considerable pressure from civil society organizations and others to develop such a plan.

 Specifically, and as stated in a fact sheet released by the White House:

-The United States will develop a National Action Plan to promote and incentivize responsible business conduct, including with respect to transparency… More
+The United States will develop a National Action Plan to promote and incentivize responsible business conduct,… More

 Companies increasingly face expectations that they will “know and show” that they are taking appropriate steps to manage the human rights impacts associated with their business activities.
 New transparency requirements on issues ranging from conflict minerals to investments in Burma reflect this trend.

-With respect to human trafficking, existing statutes such as the California Transparency in Supply Chains Act and proposed statutes such as the Business Supply Chain Transparency on Trafficking and Slavery Act require companies to report on their efforts to conduct due diligence on their supply… More
+With respect to human trafficking, existing statutes such as the California Transparency in Supply Chains Act and proposed statutes such as the Business Supply Chain Transparency on Trafficking and Slavery Act require companies to report on their efforts to conduct due diligence on their supply chains in order to identify the risks of human trafficking.… More

 On June 11, Representative Carolyn Maloney (D-NY) introduced H.R.
 4842, the Business Supply Chain Transparency on Trafficking and Slavery Act of 2014.
 The bill, if passed, would require companies to file annual reports with the Securities and Exchange Commission (“SEC”) disclosing their efforts to identify and address specific human rights risks in their supply chains.